arturolei/JavaScript-III/README.md

 * [X] Read the instructions found within the file carefully to finish the challenges.
 * [X] Remember to un-comment the objects and console logs to test your work at the bottom of the page.

+## Reflections (Also Stand-Up Form Answers)

+### What Did I Do Today (04/02/19)
+I finished the MVP and stretch for JS Fundamentals III.

+### What Do I Need to Do Tomorrow
+I need to finish reviewing the TK materials for JS Fundamentals IV.

+### Challenges/Breakthroughs
+#### Challenges:
+- I had some difficulty with declaring object Prototype Method, but I think things are beginning to more sense.
+- I had some difficulty with the prototype.js assignment.

+#### Breakthrough:
+- I am have a better understanding of .call() and .apply(); this all makes sense.
+- I feel more confident using `this`.